Florentia (Roman city): First settlements

-Traces of Copper Age burials have been found in the area of the historical center of Florence between Piazza della Signoria and Piazza della Repubblica.
+Traces of Copper Age burials have been found in the historical center of Florence, between Piazza della Signoria and Piazza della Repubblica.

-With the Iron Age the Florentine area is affected by Villanovan settlements, which are evidenced by the burials of the eighth century BC found between 1892 and 1906 in the historic center, towards Via de 'Vecchietti and under today's ex-Gambrinus, in Piazza della Repubblica.
+In the Iron Age, the Florentine area was settled by the Villanovans, evidenced by burials dated to the eighth century BC.
+These were found between 1892 and 1906 in the historic center of the city, towards Via de' Vecchietti and under today's Hard Rock Cafe, in Piazza della Repubblica.

-The area where the city was built was probably the one where it was easier to ford the Arno because of the shorter distance between the two banks.
-Moreover, the position on the watershed between the confluence of the tributaries of the Arno, Mugnone and Affrico, gave the area a slightly higher altitude than the rest of the plain, probably marshy.
+The city was probably situated in this location because it was easiest to ford the Arno, due to the shorter distance between the two banks.
+Moreover, the position on the watershed between the confluence of the tributaries of the Arno, Mugnone and Affrico gave the area a slightly higher altitude than the rest of the plain, which was probably marshy.

-The area was interested by a continuity of settlement also in the following epoch, since it assured the possibility of connection of the inner Etruria with the city of Fiesole.
-It is probable that the Etruscans of Fiesole made a stable crossing of the river with a wooden footbridge or a ferryboat, at the point where the Arno narrows (the area of Ponte Vecchio), perhaps to control militarily such a strategic point that is located between the high course of the Arno, the Valdarno of Arezzo, and the low course that leads to Pisa and the sea.
-From the findings found on the bottom of the Arno (stone slabs) we can deduce the size and type of the walkway: it was in fact in wood mounted on stone piers.
+The area was continuously settled in the following time periods, since it assured the possibility of connection between inner Etruria and the city of Fiesole.
+It is probable that the Etruscans of Fiesole made a stable crossing of the river with a wooden footbridge or a ferryboat, at the point where the Arno narrows, around Ponte Vecchio.
+This may have been to ensure military control of such a strategic point, since it is located between the high course of the Arno, the Valdarno of Arezzo, and the low course that leads to Pisa and the sea.
+From stone slabs found on the bottom of the Arno, the size and type of the walkway can be deduced: it was wood mounted on stone piers.

-After the Roman expansion in Etruria and in the Po Valley, the settlement of the ford probably grew, also because the Via Cassia, for a certain period, crossed the Arno right in the Florentine area, perhaps in the area of the current Ponte Vecchio.
+After the Roman expansion in Etruria and the Po Valley, the settlement of the ford probably grew, not least because the Via Cassia, for a certain period, crossed the Arno right in the Florentine area, perhaps in the area of the current Ponte Vecchio.

-Excavations have identified Roman civic buildings and a wall circle on the side of the 1333 wall, demolished during the 19th century destruction to make way for the ring road.

-From today's Piazza Donatello in an easterly direction towards the Affrico torrent there was probably an Etruscan-Roman urban agglomeration which was the expansion towards the Arno of the Roman Fiesole in defense of the Etruscan bridge which crossed the Arno at the height of today's Rovezzano, already mentioned by medieval historians such as Giovanni Villani.
+East of today's Piazza Donatello, towards the Affrico torrent, there was probably an Etruscan-Roman urban agglomeration, which was an expansion of the Roman Fiesole towards the Arno in order to defend the Etruscan bridge which crossed the Arno at the height of today's Rovezzano.
+This was mentioned by medieval historians such as Giovanni Villani: